MohammadShapouri/DRF-UserAccount/README.md

     $ pip install -r requirements.txt
     ```

-* run the following command in the folder which contains manage.py file to run the project.
+* Run the following commands one by one in the folder which contains manage.py file to run the project.
     ```
     $ python3 -m manage.py makemigrations
     $ python3 -m manage.py migrate